Presidents Cup Competition

 For the Presidents Cup, any team registered with US Youth Soccer through VYSA and playing in a recognized league may apply.
 VYSA only recognizes VYSA travel leagues for the Presidents Cup competition.
 A team may play in both the Presidents Cup and the State Cup (National Championship Series).

-U12, 13 and U14 teams..Because the U12, 13 and U14 State Cup is held in the Spring, if a team should win both the Presidents Cup in the Fall and the State Cup in the Spring, they must accept the championship of the State Cup and the 2nd place team or next available team in the Presidents Cup will become the Presidents Cup Champion.
+U12, 13 and U14 teams..Because the U12, 13 and U14 State Cup is held in the Spring, if a team should win the Presidents Cup in the Fall want to participate in the State Cup in the Spring, they will be able to do that.
+However, if the Presidents Cup champion from the Fall 2013 is still playing State Cup at the last day to drop from the Presidents Cup Regionals, they must choose either to stay in State Cup or drop from State Cup and go forward to Presidents Cup Regional competition.
+If the team drops from the Presidents Cup and stays in the State Cup competition the 2nd place team or next available team in the Presidents Cup will go forward to Regionals as the VYSA Presidents Cup Champion.

-The State Cup Champion and the second place team or runner up from the 2011-2012 State Cup in any age group will not be eligible to compete in the Presidents Cup in the Fall of 2012.
+The semifinalists from the State Cup Championship of 2012-2013 State Cup in any age group will not be eligible to compete in the Presidents Cup in the Fall of 2013.

 Any team accepted to the Region 1 Premier League or the Colonial League is not eligible to apply to the Presidents Cup.